adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 title: Semantics
 ---

-Naming stuff is both important and difficult.
-It is not a coincidence that the topic of semantics is discussed this early in the *Maintainable CSS* guidelines.
+Naming is both important and difficult.
+It is not a coincidence that the topic of semantics is discussed so early on, in the *Maintainable CSS* guidelines.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; <cite>Phil Karlton</cite>

 It's imperative that this chapter is understood and followed because if it isn't, CSS (and Javascript) become far more painful to write.

-HTML and CSS are tied together so if you make your HTML meaningful then CSS becomes equally meaningful in the process.

 ## It's not *just* about the right element

-Whilst it's important that you use the right element for the job, it's obvious that you should use a `<table>` for tabular data, `<a>` for a link and a `<p>` for a paragraph, so Maintainable CSS doesn't concern itself with this.
+Yes, it's important that you use the right element for the job!
+It goes without saying that you should use a `<table>` for tabular data, an `<a>` for a link and a `<p>` for a paragraph&mdash;however *Maintainable CSS* doesn't concern itself with this particular aspect of semantics.

-## It's about the *additional* hooks
+## It's about the classes we add

-What *Maintainable CSS* *does* care about is the additional class names (and IDs) we place on in our HTML in order to provide additional meaning.
-Ultimately these are hooks for CSS and Javascript to enhance as appropriate.
+What *Maintainable CSS* *does* care about is the class names (and IDs) we place in our HTML, in order to provide *additional* meaning.
+Ultimately these are hooks for CSS (and Javascript) to enhance as appropriate.

 ## The one rule you must not break

 When it comes to naming, **an element must be named based on with it *is*&mdash;not what it *looks* like or how it *behaves*.**

-Basically, just ask yourself *what am I looking at?*.
+Basically, just ask yourself *what am I looking at?*

 ## How I used to write HTML